 Many of the breast changes that occur in the first and second trimesters will continue throughout the final months of pregnancy.
 The breasts can become even larger and heavier, the nipples may continue to darken, and colostrum might leak more regularly.

 Rapid tissue growth causes the skin to stretch, which may lead to striae gravidarum, or stretch marks.
-Research indicates that between 50 and 90 percent of pregnant women develop stretch marks on their body, most commonly on the breasts, stomach, and thighs.
+Research indicates that between

 These red lines typically occur in months 6 and 7 of pregnancy, but they can also appear before or after this time.